 Sometimes, you might notice signs in your marriage that will seem normal on the surface.
 But in reality, those signs are pointing to the fact that you are in a toxic marriage.

-Do you look at around at other marriages, feeling like your marriage is just like theirs and yet you wake up every morning unhappy and spend your days wondering what is wrong with you that you are feeling this way?
+Do you look around at other marriages, feeling like your marriage is just like theirs, and yet you wake up every morning unhappy and spend your days wondering what is wrong with you that you are feeling this way?